-The application form and all necessary documents listed in the technical eligibility criteria in chapter 6.2.2.1. and construction documents, as relevant and described in the current chapter below, must be submitted electronically through the e-Monitoring system for technical eligibility and loose quality check.
-Technical drawings of construction works should preferably be submitted in electronic format.
+The application form and all necessary documents listed in the technical eligibility criteria in chapter 6.2.2.1. must be submitted electronically through the e-Monitoring system for technical eligibility and loose quality check.
 The programme encourages partners to use digital signature.
-If it is not possible then electronic copy of signed documents of the application pack have to be made and uploaded to the eMS.
+If it is not possible then electronic copy of signed documents of the application pack has to be made and uploaded to the eMS.
 In case of application form, the confirmation page of the application form must be either digitally signed and uploaded to the eMS as attachment or an electronic copy of the signed confirmation page must be made and uploaded to the eMS as attachment.